She's All That

 She's All That is a 1999 American teen romantic comedy film directed by Robert Iscove.
-It stars Freddie Prinze Jr., Rachael Leigh Cook, Matthew Lillard, and Paul Walker.
+It stars Freddie Prinze Jr., Rachael Leigh Cook, Matthew Lillard, Paul Walker, Jodi Lyn O'Keefe, Kevin Pollak, Usher Raymond, Kimberly "Lil' Kim" Jones, and Anna Paquin.
 After being dumped by his girlfriend, Zack Siler boasts he could make any girl at his high school popular.
 It is a modern adaptation of George Bernard Shaw's play Pygmalion and George Cukor's 1964 film My Fair Lady.

 The film received mixed reviews from critics, who praised the performances of the lead actors, but were critical of the script.
 It was one of the most popular teen films of the late 1990s and reached No. 1 at the box office in its first week of release.
 It went on to earn $103 million worldwide.
 After featuring in the film, the song "Kiss Me" reached No. 2 on Billboards Hot 100 and stayed in the Top 10 for 16 weeks.
-A gender-swapped remake, titled He's All That, was released on August 27, 2021 by Netflix.
+A gender-swapped remake, titled He's All That, was released on August 27, 2021, by Netflix.